 Almost as soon as tapes from this landmark tour started circulating stateside, word started spreading among fans about that strange new song, called...
 “Lucy with a Lumpy Head”?
 “Carini Had a Lumpy Head”?
 “Song for Carini”?
 No one seemed to know exactly what the song was called, much less have any insight into the enigmatic lyrics.
 They include an ominous warning (“everyone was screaming when they saw the lump!”) and a backhanded compliment that the legions of fans on college campuses no doubt had some fun with: “The thesis that you’re writing is a load of shit / But I’m glad you finally finished it.”
 The existence of a drum tech named Pete Carini seemed to be either a clue or a red herring.

 That summer the story started circulating that some of the lyrics actually referred to an altercation Pete Carini had been involved in while the band was overseas, and that he didn’t approve of his barroom exploits being sung about on stage.
 In a 2000 online interview, Trey claims (jokingly?) that the song is a response to a night in which someone splashed liquid acid on Pete Carini’s face, subsequently causing him to turn into “a rock star.”
-As it turns out, the song was actually inspired by an incident on that Europe tour in which a college-aged female fan was enjoying an up-front view of Page before being told to move, because she was interfering with monitor man Pete Schall’s sight lines.
+As it turns out, according to reports from tapers on the Europe tour, the song was actually inspired by an incident on that tour in which a college-aged female fan was enjoying an up-front view of Page before being told to move, because she was interfering with monitor man Pete Schall’s sight lines.
 Her angry refusal apparently included a threat to call her influential parents (“He went across the street and he called his dad / now you’ll never get that raise you thought you had”).
-Note also that the song refers to “the rail,” the very front of the stage.
 One fan on tour that month later described to the author how exciting it was to see this strange altercation turn into a new song within a week.

-The overwhelming majority of fans hadn’t yet had a chance to see “Carini” in person, but there was a slate of performances scheduled between June and August.
+The overwhelming majority of fans hadn’t yet had a chance to see “Carini” in person, but there was a slate of performances scheduled between June and August of 1997.
 Would this new composition continue to be used as a high profile set opener?
 Would it serve as a second set jam vehicle, as it had in Amsterdam?